vahidnorozi8/goppa-code-implementation/README.md

 # Goppa Code Implementation

-This project implements a Goppa code, which is a type of error-correcting code used in cryptography.
+This project implements a Goppa code, which is a type of error-correcting code.
 The implementation is based on the research presented in the following paper:

 [Your Name], "[Your Paper Title]," [Journal/Conference Name], [Year].